whiplashomega/elthelas/web/spells/2015-07-30-leomunds-secret-chest.markdown

 **Range**: Touch

-**Components**: V, S, M (an exquisite chest, 3 feet by 2 feet by 2 feet, constructed from rare materials worth at least 5,000 gp, and a Tiny replica made from the same materiais worth at least 50 gp)
+**Components**: V, S, M (an exquisite chest, 3 feet by 2 feet by 2 feet, constructed from rare materials worth at least 5,000 gp, and a Tiny replica made from the same materials worth at least 50 gp)

 **Duration**: Instantaneous